-Here we will look at the important points to keep in mind when starting JEE preparation in class 11.
+Here are the important points to keep in mind when starting JEE preparation in class 11.

 - Go through the complete syllabus of JEE.